 The focus on SDVOSB fraud in government contracting has significantly increased over the last five years.
 Service-Disabled Veteran-Owned small businesses find themselves facing criminal conspiracy charges while also submitting false claims in an effort to defraud the government and ultimately obtain SDVOSB set-aside contracts with the VA or other government contracting agencies.

 Management and Control of SDVSOB Companies

 One of the major approaches to fighting SDVOSB fraud cases is when the government looks to see who actually manages and controls the entity.
-Small business regulation from on business relationships where a person or other entity has the ability to control the targeted company.
-The disabled member has to show that it controls the business, makes the relevant daily decisions and totally controls the business.
+Small business regulations frown on business relationships where a person or other entity has the ability to control the targeted company.
+The disabled member has to show that he controls the business, makes the relevant daily decisions and totally controls the business.

-- Not making the day-to-day decisions or overseeing the company daily operations
+- Not making the day-to-day decisions or overseeing the company’s daily operations

 - Find that SDVOSB company owners still work for the federal government or DOD agencies